A concise frictional contact formulation based on surface potentials and isogeometric discretization: Numerical examples

 \subsection{2D sliding on a rigid plane}

 { The first example examines a rubber block with dimension $L_0\times L_0$ in contact with a rigid plane.
 The two corners of the block are rounded by the fillet radius $0.1\,L_0$ as is shown in Fig.~\ref{f:block_comp}a in order to avoid singular contact pressures there.
-The block is first pressed onto the rigid plane with vertical displacement $u_y$ and then slid with vertical displacement $u_x$.
+The block is first pressed onto the rigid plane with vertical displacement $u_y$ and then moved horizontally by the vertical displacement $u_x$.
 The prescribed displacement is applied on the upper boundary of the block.
 For all simulations in this example, penalty parameters $\epsilon_\mrn= 1000~E_0/L_0$ and $\epsilon_\tau = 100~E_0/L_0$ are used for normal and tangential contact, respectively.
 Friction coefficient $\mu$ is considered during both the pressing and sliding phases.
 Since the master surface is a straight line in this case, the sliding point $\bx_\mrm$ can be found analytically (see Eq.~\eqref{e:slidepoint2D}) and the formulation simplifies significantly.

-To verify our formulation, the simulation results are compared with the Gauss-point-to-segment formulation of \cite{wriggers-contact} considering various friction coefficients as shown in Figs.~\ref{f:block_comp}b-e.
-As expected, the simulation results of both formulations are identical since sliding direction $\btau$, in case of plane contact, is identical in the two formulations.
+To verify our formulation, the simulation results are compared in Figs.~\ref{f:block_comp}b-e with the Gauss-point-to-segment formulation of \cite{wriggers-contact} considering various friction coefficients.
+As expected, the simulation results of both formulations are identical since sliding direction $\btau$, in case of planar contact, is identical in the two formulations.
 A mesh convergence study of the proposed formulation is shown in Fig.~\ref{f:iron2d_conv}.